tutumcloud/api-docs/source/includes/container.md

-linked_to_container | List of IP addresses of the linked containers (see table `Container Link attributes` below and [Service links](https://support.tutum.co/support/solutions/articles/5000012181) for more information) link_variables | List of environment variables that would be exposed in any container that is linked to this one privileged | Whether the container has Docker's `privileged` flag set or not (see [Runtime privilege](https://docs.docker.com/reference/run/#runtime-privilege-linux-capabilities-and-lxc-configuration) for more information) private_ip | IP address of the container on the overlay network.
+linked_to_container | List of IP addresses of the linked containers (see table `Container Link attributes` below and [Service links](https://support.tutum.co/support/solutions/articles/5000012181) for more information) link_variables | List of environment variables that would be exposed in any container that is linked to this one privileged | Whether the container has Docker's `privileged` flag set or not (see [Runtime privilege](https://docs.docker.com/reference/run/#runtime-privilege-linux-capabilities-and-lxc-configuration) for more information) read_only | Whether the container filesystem is read-only or not private_ip | IP address of the container on the overlay network.
 This IP will be reachable from any other container. net | Network mode set on the container (see table `Network Modes` below, more information https://docs.docker.com/reference/run/#network-settings) pid | PID (Process) Namespace mode for the container (more information https://docs.docker.com/reference/run/#pid-settings-pid)